ldaptools/ldaptools/docs/en/tutorials/Building-LDAP-Queries.md

 * The full distinguished name of a group.
 * A `LdapObject` as the result of another query.

-This creates a matching rule comparison using the OID `IN_CHAIN` against the users `memberOf` attribute.
+This creates a matching rule comparison using the OID `IN_CHAIN` against the users `groups` attribute.

 ```php
 use LdapTools\Object\LdapObjectType;